zhkostadinov/sogeti_homework/README.md

 Command: `npm run tests:web` - Will run web suites/tests from task WEB

-Command: `npm run all` - Will run all tests with interactive mode
+Command: `npm run tests:all` - Will run all tests with interactive mode